sharpcontrols/Utils/README.md

 Returns the number to a representation in words.
 Only english
 ### LeadingZeros
 Adds leading zeros to a integer value like ID etc.

+## ExtraMath
+### Haversine
+Calculates the distance between two coordinates in kilometers
+### ToRadians
+Converts the angle into radiants